-Evaluating your measuring equipment longevity
+Evaluating your measuring equipment longevity in 2023

 Every measuring equipment or gauge owner thinks about the longevity of their equipment every once in a life.
 Critical mechanisms are planned around the performance of this equipment that can have serious repercussions if lapses occur.
 From an asset management perspective, the useful life of an asset corresponds to the period in which it is usable.